Why study at Ruskin?

 We’ll help you find a level of study that suits your skills and experience.

 Ruskin College has a proud history of supporting individuals to realise their potential.
 We’re a small college, with big ideas – and the programmes we offer mean your learning can also make positive changes to the lives of others.
 Ruskin welcomes students who not only want to develop themselves but want also to put something back into society.

-All of our courses feature the same high quality teaching and support and there are a range of options for you to explore, from short courses through degrees to masters programmes.
+All of our courses feature the same high-quality teaching and support and there is a range of options for you to explore, from short courses through degrees to masters programmes.